GitHub-ccd/Movie_Industry_Analysis_with_Pytho_MOD1/README.md

 * Comparison of gross earnings of different months of the year for movies released before and after 2014
 * Comparison of gross earnings of different binary-genres for movies released in summer and winter

+3. presentation.pdf
+  contains the non-technical presentation of 10 slides and about 9mins.
+The presentation shows overall findings avoiding uncecessary details about the process or minor conclusions.